Emory & Henry Garden

 All students are welcome to work in the garden either through class or simply as volunteers.
 The hundreds of pounds of food produced annually using organic methods serves four Head Start early childhood development programs, local restaurants and even E&H students at the cafeteria.

 In addition to a wide variety of crops from carrots to cabbages and tomatoes to basil, over the years students working in the garden have also raised mushrooms, honey bees, flowers and apples and provided a habitat for birds.
-Prof. Deni Peterson has been farming and gardening for more than 30 years and welcomes all students, regardless of whether they have any experience.
+Adjunct Prof. Tamara McNaughton, a local farmer and gardener, works in the garden and welcomes all students, regardless of whether they have any experience.

 There are two ways to get involved.
 You can take Organic Food Production (ENVS 206) or Advanced Organic Food Production (ENVS 207), or simply volunteer!
-To sign up email Prof. Deni Peterson.
+To sign up email Prof. Tamara McNaughton.

 Follow the E&H Garden on Instagram to see what we’re harvesting today.